bchavez/RethinkDb.Driver/README.md

 Music Wall
 ----------
-:headphones: A small collection of videos that helped in the creation of this driver. =)
+:musical_score: A small collection of videos that helped in the creation of this driver. =)

 <table>
         <tr>